lnxd/hass-indoor-sun/README.md

 ### Image Processing
 - Fetches JPEG frames from Frigate's REST API
 - Processes images asynchronously using Home Assistant's executor
+- Supports cropping to analyze only specific regions
-- Calculates average RGB values across all pixels
+- Calculates average RGB values across all pixels (in the crop region if specified)
 - Uses the standard luminance formula for brightness calculation

 ### Performance
 - Images are processed in a separate thread to avoid blocking the event loop
 - 10-second timeout for HTTP requests
 - Configurable update intervals to balance accuracy vs. performance
+- Optional image entity to minimize data storage

 ## Troubleshooting